xapax/security/port_forwarding_and_tunneling.md

 So imagine that you are on a network and you want to connect to a ftp server (or any other port) to upload or download some files.
 But someone has put some crazy firewall rules (egress filters) that prohibits outgoing traffics on all ports except for port 80.
 So how are we going to be able to connect to our ftp-server?

-What we can do is add a machine that redirect/forward all traffic that it recieves on port 80 to port 21 on a different machine.
+What we can do is add a machine that redirect/forward all traffic that it receives on port 80 to port 21 on a different machine.

 So instead of having this kind of traffic